rmgibbo/wetfe/web/docs/glossary.md

 : The unit and representation of trauma.
 They accumulate above soul chips Ⓢ on the fatigue deque, where each trauma chip prevents _all_ fatigue from being recovered after any sound rest the character takes.
 They persist until explicitly relieved by an ability, or special effect.

 turn
-: The brief segment of time during which beings act -- in roughly chronological order -- during encounters.
+: The brief segment of time during which each being acts -- in roughly chronological order -- during encounters.

-vulnerability physics
+vulnerability system, interphysics
-: The system that describes the fundamental interactions between the four Realms.
+: The system that describes the nature of interactions between the four Realms.
 Effects have different resolutions depending on the interaction between the Realms of the causative system and the affected system.
 For example, Infernal effects are hyper-effective against Celestial entities, but completely ineffective against denizens of the Exotic Realm.

 willpower, WIL
 : The quality encompassing a being’s mental health, mettle, and strength of character and convictions.